The Wall of Honor

 History of the Wall

-The Wall of Honor was originally called Faces of the Fallen and is a visual tribute to each serviceman or woman killed in the current conflicts in Iraq and Afghanistan.
-The display was originally created in 2003 by Alicia Tallman for her senior project at Milwaukie High School.
-Her sister, Kelly Tallman, assumed responsibility for updating the display.
-All of the students who have worked on Faces of the Fallen have taken great pride and ownership in the project, ensuring that each individual is properly honored.
+The Wall of Honor, originally called Faces of the Fallen, is a visual tribute to each servicemember lost during the Global War on Terrorism (GWOT) primarily in Iraq and Afghanistan.
+The memorial began in 2003 by Alicia Tallman for her senior project at Milwaukie High School.
+Her sister, Kelly Tallman, later assumed responsibility for keeping the display updated.
+Vets Helping Vets HQ took on stewardship of the memorial 2014 with the mission to update and maintain the memorial throughout the remainder of the wars.

 We have to remember that while most people celebrate Veterans Day and Memorial Day just two days per year, for Gold Star families, those who have lost someone in war, those memories are every day of the year.
 There is an empty chair at the dinner table every night.